pingcap/blog/implement-raft-in-rust.md

 * `election_tick` must be larger than `heartbeat_tick`.
 If our tick interval is 100 ms, we can use 10 for `election_tick` and 3 for `heartbeat_tick`, which means the leader will send heartbeat to the followers every 300 ms and the follower will re-campaign without receiving any messages after 1 second.

 * The `read_only_option` enables you to choose the linearizability mode or the lease mode to read data.
-If you don’t care about the read consistency and want a higher read performance, you can use the lease mode.
+If you don't care about the read consistency and want a higher read performance, you can use the lease mode.

 Other important fields like `check_quorum` and `pre_vote` are used to avoid the disturbance and make the cluster more stable.
 I will explain them in detail in another article later.